pf-data-projects/pf_polling_analyser/README.md

 This database schema may be expanded in future as features are added to this application.

+## Caching Database

+This application uses caching to store data processed in the instance's memory for quick retrieval and download by the user.

+Currently this is handled using django's default caching system.
+This works OK for our current use-case but has some potential drawbacks if the application was ever scaled to cater for more users.
+1. There is limited configuration/features for more advanced caching.
+2. Caching using django's built-in caching system does not easily allow you to profile the impact on performance.
+3. More critically, Django uses the application instance's own memory to store cached data.
+If the application were to be scaled up, the cloud computing cost of running would increase significantly, as cloud run instances are billed according to memory/CPU usage.
+4. Given that the cache occupies memory, it also means that there are fewer resources in a cloud run instance that can be devoted to processing data.

+Longer-term, it would be better to set up a dedicated, specialised caching database with a service like Redis (or an equivalent provision from Google Cloud).
+This would ideally allow us to see more analytics on caching usage, and performance, as well as limiting runaway memory usage in the application.

 ### Data processing

 The Pandas library for python is currently used to do the heavy lifting of data processing in the backend.